 Yes there are Doves.

 As mindless entertainment I like it.
-Even when the bikes change tires halfway through a chase depending on the surface.
+Even when the bikes change tyres halfway through a chase depending on the surface.
 It’s bonkers!
 But I feel like the other films do a better job with the character of Hunt and get a better handle on what an Impossible film should be.

 Then again, it’s the only film with a Limp Bizkit version of the theme tune.
 Maybe it should be #1.

 Hair – Stunning.

 The stakes and stunts are small in comparison but not to be sniffed at.
 The original film is more a thriller, quickly doing away with the original premise and some of the characters.
 It’s taught and really plays on Hunt’s paranoia as everything shifts around him.
 Shows just he clever he can be too.

 The CIA break in is still a classic piece of cinema and one that has been copied and parodied multiple times.
 People say this one is slow but between that sequence and the helicopter chase there’s still plenty of action and suspense.

 It is funny seeing how old the tech has become this point.